drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 ---
-title: Drand launches v1.0 and the League of Entropy becomes a production service!
+title: Drand launches v1.0, and the League of Entropy becomes a production service!
 summary: Welcome to the brand new website for the drand project!
-Drand is now in production providing publicly verifiable randomness as a foundational internet service.
+Drand is now in production, providing publicly verifiable randomness as a foundational internet service.
 date: 2020-08-10
 tags:
     - Release